iamllcoolray/grizzly-cli/README.md

 ## API Key

 You will need to get a free API key from [NewsAPI](https://newsapi.org/).
 Afterwards you will need to set the NEWS\_API\_KEY environment variable to the API key.

+# AUTHOR

+Nobunaga <nobunaga@cpan.org>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2022 by Nobunaga.

+MIT License